 #5.
 Increase Your Awareness

-We often don’t realize the luxury lifestyle we have until found abroad and getting exposed to lives out of our setting.
-This isn’t the case for every place you will visit, but in general, traveling can humble you in your own situation.
+We often don’t realize the luxurious lifestyle we have until we go abroad and get exposed to lives outside of our setting.
+This isn’t the case for every place you visit, but in general, traveling can humble you in your situation.

-If you’ve read all the way through, the 5 benefits of traveling alone, and are wanting more.
+If you’ve read all the way through, the 5 benefits of traveling alone and are wanting more.